What Does Bird Insurance Cover?

 Common Health Issues Bird Insurance Should Cover

 Domesticated birds live a lot longer than those in the wild but they’re still prone to a lot of the same diseases and health conditions.
-Some of the most common problems in birds can be found below.
+Here is a quick overview of the most common bird diseases:

 Proventricular Dilatation Disease: PDD is a progressive disease that can often be fatal in birds.
 It can affect a bird’s central nervous system and causes paralysis, before eventually leading to death.
 PDD will require a lot of treatment to help your bird fight the disease as none at all would certainly lead to death.

 Psittacosis: Also known as parrot fever, psittacosis is an infectious disease that can also affect humans.
 About half of all birds that contract the disease will die, but there is treatment available to cure your bird and prevent it from spreading the virus onto humans.

 Polyomavirus: Another deadly disease, the polyomavirus is a problem for all caged birds, particularly parrots.
 With this virus, it’s usually young birds that are the most affected, and the results are often fatal.
 It attacks a bird’s organs and body parts and can begin quite aggressively.
 Though there is no particular treatment for polyomavirus, ensuring you get the correct support and advice from your vet is important to giving a proper parrot care or give your bird the care it needs